MattiNieminen/re-fill/README.md

 views.
 * Global notifications, which can be hidden after timeout (just bring your own views).
+* Debouncing events (making sure that only one event of certain type is scheduled to be ran at once.)
 * Generating UUIDs to your event handlers.

 ## Usage